PyAtmos/GoogleCloudWorker/Readme.md

 ### Worker Node

+**SERVICE ACCOUNTS**: these are very important to make sure permissions are granted accross all nodes.
+For everything related worker related, please use the **ultron** service account.

 Set up a 'model' VM Instance that can be converted into an 'image' or 'snapshot' to be thrown into a 'vm instance group'

 Open a fresh VM Instance with **Debian** (assumed 9.5 stretch) and run the following...use sudo for EVERYTHING: